EternityForest/ArduinoCogs/README.md

 ## Reggshell

 Reggshell is a regex-based fake shell language, that exists mostly to transfer files and debug.
 It's really more of serial file transfer protocol.

 To use it, call the initialize function.
 Serial data will be read in poll();

+Unlike a real shell there are no pipes or chaining or working directory.
+Command output is purely human readable or meant to be copied and pasted somewhere.

 ```cpp
 // Enable serial console